youssefalmia/report-workflow/README.md

 3. **Keep Camunda’s Database Separate** – Right now, Camunda shares the same database as the app.
 Separating it would make things cleaner and improve performance.

 4. **Better Logging & Monitoring** – Adding **Prometheus, Grafana, or ELK** would help track workflows, debug faster, and get better insights.

+5. **Expand Test Coverage** – While I’ve put effort into writing tests for the app, we still need to add **more unit, integration, and performance tests** to ensure stability and optimize performance.

 ---